srl-labs/containerlab/docs/manual/nodes.md

 ### memory

 By default, container runtimes do not impose any memory resource constraints[^1].
-A container can use too much of the host's memory making the host OS unstable.
+A container can use too much of the host's memory, making the host OS unstable.

-The `memory` parameter can be used in order to limit the amount of memory a node can use.
+The `memory` parameter can be used to limit the amount of memory a node/container can use.

 ```yaml
 # my-node will have access to at most 1Gb of memory.